-Wealth Planner Nathalie Eser Wolfer helps clients decide where their wealth will go, when they are no longer around.
-The secret to success is a mix of law and psychology, forward-looking planning and good communication.
+Wealth Planner Nathalie Eser Wolfer helps clients decide where their wealth will go when they are no longer around.
+The secret to a successful transfer is a mix of law and psychology, forward-looking planning and good communication.

 How did you come to be a wealth planner?